eristoddle/zen-notebook/README.md

 ## Development

 1. Pull down the repo
-2. Run `npm install gulp ionic electron -g` unless you already have those installed globally
+2. Run `npm install gulp ionic cordova electron -g` unless you already have those installed globally
 3. Run `npm install`
 4. `ionic serve` will run the local Ionic Server.
-5. `gulp build` will build the web, Android and IOS apps.
+5. `ionic build` will build the web, Android and IOS apps.
 6. `gulp electron:all` will build the Windows, OSX, and Linux binary applications.
 7. `gulp electron:build` will build installation applications for Windows, OSX, and Linux